The LZ78 Source: Experiments

 For the transformer implementation, we used the NanoGPT GitHub repository \cite{Karpathy2025}, which implements a transformer with multi-headed group query attention.
 We used all default settings except for the number of layers (\eg, embedding dimension and number of attention heads as a function of number of layers, optimizer, learning rate, \etc).

 For sampling training and evaluation data, we fix a prior (either Dirichlet or a Dirac-Dirichlet mixture, as described in \prettyref{sec:simulations}), and generate each training or evaluation sequence i.i.d. from this prior.
 All data is binary, with no additional tokenization.
 Each realization is of length $n=2048$.
-This length is chosen to allow the realizations' log probabilities to start converging to the entropy rate, while taking into consideration the fact that transformers become significantly harder to train with longer context lengths \cite{shi2025explainingcontextlengthscaling}.
+This length is chosen to allow the realizations' log probabilities to start converging to the entropy rate, while taking into consideration the fact that transformers become significantly more compute-intensive to train with longer context lengths due to quadratic scaling of the self-attention mechanism.
 The training set has 100,000 realizations, and the evaluation set has 2048 realizations.
 For each transformer, we perform 5 epochs of training with a batch size of 32, which takes approximately 5 hours on an NVIDIA A6000 GPU.\footnote{\inlineRev Due to limited computational resources, we could not train the models for longer.
 Empirically, we saw reasonable convergence of the training and test loss curves over this duration, and see ICL properties emerge far earlier than 5 epochs.}

 We also evaluate generalization performance selected transformer models trained on LZ78 source data by applying them to real-world genomic data.
 This evaluation is performed by sampling 2048 length-1024 sequences from promoter and enhancer regions of Human Chromosome 1, and then mapping each of the 4 nucleotide symbols to a two-bit sequence (\eg, \texttt{A} becomes $00$, \texttt{C} becomes $01$, \etc).
 We use the same sequences for all such experiments.